Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 </div>

-NOTE:
+Notes:

 - if the new contract code does not match the stored state you can perform a storage migration
 - think of regular relational DB and schema migrations
 - a good pattern to follow is to perform the update and the migration in one atomic transaction:
-  - if anyting fails whole tx is reverted
+  - if anything fails whole tx is reverted
   - won't end up in a broken state
   - make sure it can fit into one block!